lambda-feedback/user-documentation/docs/opportunities.md

 Bursary: 8 positions, 8 weeks each (flexible), full-time.
 Bursary: £365 per week.

 Who should apply:
-Students from any cohort who study in the following subjects: Aeronautics, Chemical Engineering, Computing, Design Engineering, Materials Science, Mathematics, Mechanical Engineering, Physics.
+Students from Imperial College London from any cohort who study in the following subjects: Aeronautics, Chemical Engineering, Computing, Design Engineering, Materials Science, Mathematics, Mechanical Engineering, Physics.

-Campus/Location: South Kensington, with opportunities to be remote later in the project
+Campus/Location: South Kensington, with opportunities to be remote later in the project.

 How to apply: